 Born in Budapest, Hungary, Grove lived the first 20 years of his life under a succession of repressive regimes, including Hungarian Fascists, Nazi occupiers and several Communist overlords.
 He slipped across the border to Austria during the 1956 Hungarian revolution and eventually made his way to the United States, arriving penniless and barely able to speak English.

 Once here Grove lived with an aunt and uncle in the Bronx.
-He worked his way through City College of New York and went on to get a Ph.D. from Berkeley.
+He worked his way through City College of New York and went on to earn a Ph.D. at Berkeley.
 While in graduate school he arranged for his parents to come to the U.S.

-In 1968, Grove helped found Intel, becoming president in 1979 and CEO in 1987.
+Grove helped found Intel in 1968, becoming president in 1979 and CEO in 1987.
 Several times Grove saved the company by altering its focus to meet changing business conditions.
-Intel achieved a compound growth rate of nearly 30% under his eleven-year tenure as CEO.
+Under his eleven-year tenure as CEO, Intel achieved a compound growth rate of nearly 30%.

-Apart from his leadership at Intel, Grove is regarded as one of the people who made Silicon Valley the world capital for entrepreneurship.
+Grove is credited as one of the people who made Silicon Valley the world capital for entrepreneurship.
 He also mentored a number of young entrepreneurs, including Steve Jobs.2

 Sergey Brin.
 Brin’s name might not be a household word, but his company’s certainly is — Google.